Marsa Sports Club

 The Marsa Sports Club is a sports ground in Marsa, Malta.
 Address: Sqaq ta' Ċeppuna, Marsa, MRS, Malta.

 History

 Marsa Sports Club was inaugurated by the British Armed Forces in 1902.
 The membership to Maltese people was highly restricted until 1971.
+The ground was originally known as the United Services Sports Club.

 The cricket stadium has a grass outfield and a matting wicket.
 It has hosted all matches for the three editions of the Valletta Cup.